J-CF-Leung/Study_Vault/Physics/Thermal Physics/Advanced statistical mechanics.md

 >The entropy of all systems in _internal equilibrium_ at absolute zero may be _taken at zero_

 # Thermodynamic variables
-- One describes the system using _thermodynamic variables_
+- One describes a system at _equilibrium_ using _thermodynamic variables_
 - If there is some _generalised force_ acting on some system, characterised by some _displacement_, one can define its form of _energy_:
 $$d(\text{Energy})=(\text{Force})\cdot d(\text{Displacement})$$
 - The "force" and "displacement" are _conjugate variables_